|Marathon||7:30 AM||Yonge St and Sheppard Ave|

 Remember to smile and keep your hands away from your bib number as you cross the finish line for your official picture by MarathonFoto!
 Bib numbers need to be clearly visible so that you can be identified.
 After you cross the finish line, proceed to the end of the chute as quickly as possible.
 Medals, food, massages, and medical assistance are all available.
 The Family Reunion area will be located just outside the chute.

-Runners will be provided with Gatorade, water, pitas, bananas, and oranges in the Food Tent.
+Runners will be provided with Gatorade, water, pitas, Clif Bars, bananas, and oranges inside the Better Living Centre.
 All leftover food will be donated to Second Harvest.
-A team of Registered Massage Therapists (RMTs) and physiotherapists will be available to all Marathon, Half Marathoner and 10K participants to help work out some of the aches and pains you may be feeling.
-A very experienced medical team, including chiropodists, will be on hand to assist any participant in need at the medical tent located at the base of the finish chute.
+A team of Registered Massage Therapists (RMTs) and physiotherapists will be available to all Marathon, and Half Marathoner participants to help work out some of the aches and pains you may be feeling.
+A very experienced medical team, including chiropodists, will be on hand to assist any participant in need at finish line.